DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 </summary>

+Yes, and it need to invoke base class constructor.

+// Answer in the book</br>

+Yes, every class requires its own constructors.
+If the derived class adds no new members, the constructor can have an empty body, but it must exist.

 </details>

 <!-- -------------------------------------------- -->
 <details><summary>
-06. Suppose a base class and a derived class both define a method with the same name and a derived-class object invokes the method.What method is called?</br></br>
+06. Suppose a base class and a derived class both define a method with the same name and a derived-class object invokes the method.
+What method is called?</br></br>

 </summary>

+Method in derived class.

+// Answer in the book</br>

+Only the derived-class method is called.
+It supersedes the base-class definition.A base-class method is called only if the derived class does not redefine the method or if you use the scope-resolution operator.
+However, you really should declare as virtual any functions that will be redefined

 </details>